 - Container - with a good seal to store the ice cream.

 How do I make aquafaba ice cream?

-Then slowly add powdered sugar while continuing to mix for 3 more minutes until it is all incorporated and it forms firm peeks.
+- Then slowly add powdered sugar while continuing to mix for 3 more minutes until it is all incorporated and it forms firm peaks.

-Make sure to beat the aquafaba for a least 9 minutes total.
+- Make sure to beat the aquafaba for at least 9 minutes total.

 Time to make the flavor ice cream of your choice….

 - Combine your favorite plant milk, canola oil, and your ice cream flavor of choice in a blender.

 Strawberry: Add a ½ cup of fresh strawberries